devRant-Community/Community-Programming-Book/book/languages/erlang/misc.md

 * bet365 uses Erlangin their Online Gambling & Betting industry.

-* Erlang transports 40% of all telecoms data
+* Erlang transports 40% of all telecom data

 * Erlang can be used in everywhere on the backend

-* 3 of the leading banks are build on Erlang
+* 3 of the leading banks are built on Erlang

-* 2 of the leading blockchains are build on Erlang
+* 2 of the leading blockchains are built on Erlang

 ## Example of **Hello World** code written in Erlang compared to other languages